anthonytedja/rPlace/README.md

 The system can be deployed by submitting the CloudFormation script to the CloudFormation service in AWS console.

 Static files that are sent to the bucket must be added manually.
 The files can be found under the `static/` directory in the repository.
-The URL specified by the `domain` variable in the `url-builder.js` file must be adjusted to the public URL of the current load balancer.
+The URL specified by the `domain` variable in the `url-builder.js` file must be adjusted to the public URL of the current load balancer and the `devMode` toggle must be false..

 Clients may begin interacting with the system by going to the CloudFront URL and receiving the client side files necessary to update the canvas.